emissary-ingress/emissary/docs/user-guide/grpc.md

 First, ALPN protocol http2 must be enabled in the TLS module by `alpn_protocols: h2`

-Second, the client application needs a root cert to authenticate with you CA. The example graph service in this document allows you to enable this by setting the`—tls` flag when invoking the client application.
-You will also need to set the port to `443` with the `—channel` flag.
+Second, the client application needs a root cert to authenticate with you CA. The example grpc service in this document allows you to enable this by setting the`—tls` flag when invoking the client application.
+Also ensure you set the port to `443` with the `—channel` flag.

-For more information on gRPC and TLS visit: https://grpc.io/docs/guides/auth.html For more information on the ambassador TLS module visit [TLS termination guide](/user-guide/tls-termination.html)
+For more information on gRPC and TLS visit: https://grpc.io/docs/guides/auth.html

+For more information on the ambassador TLS module visit [TLS termination guide](/user-guide/tls-termination.html)

 ## Note